 Apply For a “Secured” Credit Card

 These kinds of cards are normally marketed toward borrowers who already have bad credit and don’t qualify for regular credit cards.
 If you’re in a similar situation, a secured card can help you raise your score until you do qualify for a regular one (if you use it responsibly, of course).
 They’re called “secured” because you need to add a security deposit in order to be approved, which will be equal to the credit limit you want.
 That deposit is meant to be used as collateral.
 If you default, you risk losing your deposit.
-Otherwise, it functions as a normal credit card.
+Otherwise, it functions like a normal credit card.
 When your secured card is about to expire, pay your full balance and your deposit will be returned.
 If you’ve managed to raise your credit score by that point, you can then apply for a normal credit card.